 2.You Might Spend Less Over the Life of the Loan

 If you refinance your mortgage at a lower interest rate, you could save money over the life of the loan.
 By shortening the length of time you pay interest on the loan, you pay less interest over time.
-Even if you don’t shorten the length of the loan, refinancing at a lower interest rate could still result in savings.
-It’s important to do the math and make sure that the savings outweigh the costs associated with refinancing.
+Even if you don’t shorten the loan term, a lower rate could still result in savings.
+Use a mortgage repayment calculator to compare repayments, then account separately for discharge, application, valuation and ongoing fees.

 3.You Could Save More Each Month